How does surge protection work

 Choose the right surge protector

-Select a surge protector with enough outlets and the appropriate voltage and joule rating for your needs.
+Select a surge protector with enough outlets and the proper voltage rating to handle the devices you need to protect.
+Look for units with high joule ratings for better protection.

 Frequently Asked Questions